cybozu/LicenseChecker/README.md

 ### BuildToolPlugin (for Swift Package Project)

+1. Put `white-list.json` to the package root.

-1. Add the dependency of plugin to `Package.swift`.
+2. Add the dependency of plugin to `Package.swift`.

    ```swift
    dependencies: [